PubSubNet/pubsubnet-spec/README.md

 # PubSubNet spec

-architecture description and specification of the PubSubNet protocol
+architecture description and specification of the PubSubNet content networking protocol, extending WebSub's Publish/Subscribe model

 currently this document has ideas and non-normative descriptions, taken from my notes, of the very first revision of the specification and / or protocol.

+**briefly**: PubSubNet aims to replace Twitter, Facebook, and similar centralised for-profit social media, by putting users in control of their social network.
+Personal data is stored on your device locally, and only content you choose is uploaded to the Hubs for others to see.

 ---